LearnWithTwoHeads/devops/05-automation/3-first-ansible-task.md

 ### Setup Ansible control node/machine

 To execute tasks with Ansible on other machines, we have to have a machine that has Ansible installed/configured to execute tasks against other machines.
 To do this we have to spin up another EC2 instance.
-This lesson also builds upon the previous lessons, so hopefully you still have your other 3 machines up and running for the front end, back end, and database.
+This module also builds upon the previous modules, so hopefully you still have your other 3 machines up and running for the front end, back end, and database.

 Let us walk through the steps: